-Approximately 450 million people are employed in the supply chain sector all over the globe but they have never come to the limelight and many people are still unaware of the importance of the work they do every day.
-However, these days the role of supply chain workers has started to be recognized as a key service all around the world, since they have been and still are at the frontline of the health impacts of COVID-19, delivering essential services and boosting the countries economies.
+Approximately 450 million people are employed in the transportation and logistics industry all over the globe.
+However, they have never come to the limelight and many people are still unaware of the importance of the work they do every day.
+Nevertheless, these days the role of supply chain workers has started to be recognized as a key service all around the world, since they have been and still are at the frontline of the health impacts of COVID-19, delivering essential services and boosting the countries economies.

 Politicians recognize the responsibility of these new heroes

 Visible and vocal support from government leaders is boosting the motivation of our hero drivers and workers in all corners of the world who are keeping the transport networks and supply chains running in these difficult circumstances.

 Presidents of France, USA, Germany, China and Australia have emphasized the importance of workers in the supply chain of their countries.
 Macron, in his national address last week, spoke of truck drivers and delivery people as “a second line of defence…playing a crucial role in allowing life, as we know it, to continue.”
 Chinese President Xi Jinping recently spoke during a visit to Zhejiang Province on the importance of smooth global supply chains for economic and trade activities.

 Workers in the transportation and logistics sector are facing high risk from Coronavirus exposure